Juanita Terblanche: Career

 She left parliament in 2017.
 Her membership of the Democratic Alliance was ultimately reinstated in February, 2022.
-She currently serves as one of the party's caucus chairs in her native North West Province.
+She currently serves as one of the party's branch chairs in her native North West Province.
+Since 2024, she has also been a councillor in the JB Marks Local Municipality.

 Honours

 Over the course of her career in politics, Terblanche was named as one of "the 200 young people that you should take to lunch" by the Mail and Guardian.
 She also received the Sunday Times award for "Upstart of the Year" and was further named as one of "the 100 young people that will make a difference in the next 10 years", again by the Mail and Guardian.

 Illness

 In April 2010, Terblanche was diagnosed with acoustic neuroma.
-She subsequently had the first of three corrective surgeries on July the 13th of that year.
+She subsequently had the first of three corrective surgeries on July 13 of that year.

 After the three procedures were completed, some of the tumor remained due to both the nature of Terblanche's case in particular and the damage sustained during the final surgery.